Isabelle-Moura/Isabelle-Moura/README.md

   - 🧩 Love making logic exercises to enhance my code ability at CodeWars.
         You can check it out my progress here: https://www.codewars.com/users/Isabelle-Moura;
   - 🎲 Favorite games?
 Spider and Sudoku (Don't judge me, okay?
 It's perfectly normal);

-- Languages:
+- Languages (and my level on them):
-  - 🇬🇧 English: ❤️❤️❤️;
+  - 🇬🇧 English: ❤️❤️❤️
-  - 🇰🇷 Korean: ❤️🤍🤍;
+  - 🇰🇷 Korean: ❤️🤍🤍
-  - 🇫🇷 French: ❤️🤍🤍;
+  - 🇫🇷 French: ❤️🤍🤍
 - Fav Band: 🥁 Queen!
-(Top Songs: Hammer to Fall, Love of My Life, Bohemian Rhapsody);
+(Top Songs: Hammer to Fall, Love of My Life, You're My Best Friend and Bohemian Rhapsody)
-- Fav Bible Verse: 🛐 In Romans 8:18 Paul says: “For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.”;
+- Fav Bible Verse: 🛐 In Romans 8:18 Paul says: “For I consider that the sufferings of this present time are not worth comparing with the glory that is going to be revealed to us.”
 - Life Mottos:
-  - "Expect nothing from others, some from yourself, and everything from God.";
+  - "Expect nothing from others, some from yourself, and everything from God."
-  - "Be yourself; everyone else is already taken.";
+  - "Be yourself; everyone else is already taken."

-- Daily Fuel: ☕ Coffee + cookies (trust me, it’s a game-changer!);
+- Daily Fuel: ☕ Coffee + cookies (trust me, it’s a game-changer!)
 ```

 ---